 4.2.2.2 Condensation Prevention

-Special care should be used in the construction of air-pressure-supported buildings to prevent the movement of moisture into building surfaces, conduits, etc.
+Special care should be used in the construction of air-pressure-supported buildings to prevent the movement of moisture into building surfaces, conduits, etc. If condensation is not controlled, there is a possibility of structural damage to ceiling fixtures, wood, or drywall areas and/or mold growth (See MAHC Annex section 4.6.4 for more discussion).
+If the indoor aquatic venue air space has a humidity lower than 50%, the aquatic venue is susceptible to evaporation and heat loss, which would increase heating, water treatment, and water replenishment costs.

 4.2.2.2.1 Cold Weather